AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/nft_contract.md

 #### `finalize_transfer_to_private`

-This public function finalizes a transfer that has been set up by a call to `prepare_private_balance_increase` by reducing the public balance of the associated account and emitting the note for the intended recipient.
+This public function finalizes a transfer that has been set up by a call to [`prepare_private_balance_increase`](#prepare_private_balance_increase) by reducing the public balance of the associated account and emitting the note for the intended recipient.

-#include_code finalize_transfer_to_private /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust
+#include_code finalize_transfer_to_private /noir-projects/noir-contracts/contracts/nft_contract/src/main.nr rust

 ### Private function implementations